Tactical Vest Antenna System

 Tactical Vest Antenna System (TVAS) is a type of wearable antenna designed for use by the United States Armed Forces.
-It is claimed that troops equipped with the TVAS are more effective than traditional whip antenna-equipped troops due to better concealment of the equipment and mobility improvement to the operator.
+It is claimed that troops equipped with the TVAS are more effective than those equipped with conventional whip antennas due to better concealment of the equipment and improved mobility of the operator.
 TVAS was developed by Wearable Antenna Technologies Inc. in early 2008.

 Implementation

 The Tactical Vest Antenna System is designed to be concealed within Small Arms Protective Insert pouches found on contemporary body armor such as Interceptor body armor, Modular Tactical Vest, Full Spectrum Battle Equipment, Combat Integrated Releasable Armor System, Modular Body Armor Vest and virtually any other type of body armor that utilizes SAPI or ESAPI plates.
 The radiating elements' placement is barely noticeable due to their thinness, approximately 1/8 in and their curved shape that lies flush against the shape of ESAPI plates.
 Hiding away the radiating elements brings more mobility to the operator when compared to whip antennas traditionally used by the military.
 TVAS is compatible with AN/PRC-148 MBITR, AN/PRC-152, and other common radios used by the U.S. military.